-- l) Have the following employees who must maintain current and active first aid and cardio pulmonary resuscitation (CPR) certification: - 1) A qualified administrator, either a chief executive officer or president, responsible for the development, coordination, supervision, fiscal management, and evaluation of services provided through the adult day care services program who must have: - (a) A master's degree and one (1) year supervisory experience, either full-time or an equivalent, in a social or health service setting, or - (b) A bachelor's degree and three (3) years supervisory experience, either full-time or an equivalent, in a social or health service setting; or comparable technical and human service training with demonstrated competence and experience as a manager in a health or human service setting. - 2) A program director, either center manager, site manager, or center coordinator, responsible for the organization, implementation, and coordination of the daily operation of the adult day care services program in accordance with the person's needs and any mandatory requirements. - (a) The program director must have: - (1) A bachelor's degree in health, social services, or a related field and one (1) year supervisory experience, either full-time or an equivalent, or - (2) Comparable technical and human services training with demonstrated competence and experience as a manager in a health or human services setting. - (b) The program director must be under the direction of the administrator. - 3) A qualified social service employee on staff. - (a) The employee must be: - (1) A licensed social worker (LSW) with a master's degree in social work and at least one (1) year of professional work experience, either full-time or an equivalent, in a human services setting, or - (2) A bachelor's degree in social work and two (2) years of professional work experience, either full-time or an equivalent in a human services setting, or - (3) A bachelor's degree in a health or social services related field and two (2) years' experience, either full-time or an equivalent, in a human services field.
+- (w) Ensure that records of the ADC scheduled bi-annual vehicle inspections are maintained and made available to the Division of Medicaid upon request, and - (x)Only be driven by authorized employees of the ADC provider who are compliant with these requirements or with any State or federal regulations. - 12) If the facility contracts transportation services, the facility must be able to show current use of the transportation contract from a licensed provider of ADA compliant transportation services.
+The contracted entity must meet all Division of Medicaid ADC transportation, vehicle, and driver requirements, including the criteria in Rule 1.3(c)(2)(j)(8) below. - g) Have a written plan of operation that is reviewed, approved, and revised as needed by the governing board. - h) Have the following employees who must maintain current and active first aid and CPR certification: - 1) A full-time administrator, qualified to serve as either a chief executive officer or president, responsible for the development, coordination, supervision, fiscal management, and evaluation of services provided through the adult day care services program.
+The administrator must have: - (a) A master's degree and one (1) year supervisory experience, either full-time or an equivalent, in a social or health service setting, or - (b) A bachelor's degree and three (3) years supervisory experience, either full-time or an equivalent, in a social or health service setting; or comparable technical and human service training with demonstrated competence and experience as a manager in a health or human service setting. - 2) If the Administrator is not on-site full time during operating hours, then an on-site full-time program director responsible for the organization, implementation, and coordination of the daily operation of the adult day care services program. - (a) If required, the program director must have: - (1) A bachelor's degree in health, social services, or a related field and one (1) year supervisory experience, either full-time or an equivalent, or - (2) Comparable technical and human services training with demonstrated competence and experience as a manager in a health or human services setting. - 3) A licensed nurse who may be contracted or on staff on-site a minimum of eight